danielbaek2/Platy-Possibilities/docs/DesignDoc.md

 ### ViewModel Tier

-The classes supporting the ViewModel tier of the model would be the CupboardController public class, which houses the functions pertaining the needs, whether it be creating a need, deleting a need, get a need or needs, etc.
+The classes supporting the ViewModel tier of the model would be the CupboardController public class, which houses the functions pertaining the needs, whether it be creating a need, deleting a need, get a need or needs, etc. The AdminController only has methods for getting the messages on the message board and removing messages from it.
+The HelperController is where the basket methods and adding message method is located.
+The UserController is where the searchUsers method lies, in which it searches for all the users that have the inputted username.

 > _**[Sprint 4]** Provide a summary of this tier of your architecture.
 This
 > section will follow the same instructions that are given for the View